bbauska/W3Cx-2of5/README.md

 -   each of the named font families is separated by a comma ( , )

--   if the font family name contains any spaces (or certain other characters) it **must** be surrounded by quotes.
-Font names tend to be complex, and the exact rules for when quotes are required are arcane, so the simplest and best practice is to **always surround the font family name in quotes**, excepting the five built-ins (serif, sans-serif, etc.)
+-   if the font family name contains any spaces (or certain other characters) it <b>must</b> be surrounded by quotes.
+Font names tend to be complex, and the exact rules for when quotes are required are arcane, so the simplest and best practice is to <b>always surround the font family name in quotes</b>, excepting the five built-ins (serif, sans-serif, etc.)

 Web fonts are outside the scope of this course.
 Google provides a nice